• Skip to primary navigation

 What Is an Online Bank?

 Online banks usually do not have physical locations.
-The benefit is that customers pay little to no fees because the bank doesn't have to manage physical branches.
+The benefit is that customers pay little to no fees because the bank doesn’t have to pay the overhead to manage physical branches.

 Online banks often offer free checking accounts and higher rates on savings accounts.
 You'll also find a good selection of products including CDs and money market accounts.